 More often than not, the teachers who deploy these methods get very powerful praise and encouragement from their administrators, who themselves usually lack rigorous history backgrounds.
 So the B-period toga party makes it on to the school website, the puppet show gets its own assembly, and the sugary Great Wall rots proudly in the hall, because the people running the school don’t know any better.
 Absent an understanding of what meaningful history involves, we praise the photogenic, the most “engaging” projects, however superficial.
 An AP calculus class all dressed as Gottfried Leibniz would, I hope, raise some eyebrows in the main office.
 But somehow the wig-and-toga approach is seen as perfectly valid in history class.

 There are many professions that traditionally garner sincere respect in our society, and I think it’s telling that we don’t use the word “passion” to describe what doctors, engineers, airline pilots, university professors, or hedge fund managers do.
-(I suspect that most hedge fund managers are probably scoundrels, but even I respect that the job requires a solid business background and a savvy intelligence about the marketplace and how to exploit it).

 There are good, bad, and mediocre teachers.
 But the best are not just creative and enthusiastic, they are solidly grounded in their academic fields.
 The enthusiasm for their subjects that the best teachers encourage in their students doesn’t derive from emotional passion, at least not in any sustained, meaningful way.
 It derives from the understanding that the study of, say, history is a specific, unique, and rigorous way of looking at the past.
 It requires close reading and deep thinking, but done well it can reward students with a rich understanding of themselves and their place in the world.
 But that understanding comes from hard work and the guidance of a well-trained and talented historian, not from buying a wig at Party City.